 However, there is a voluntary standard for growers and manufacturers wishing to label products as ‘organic’ and ‘biodynamic’ for sale within Australia (AS 6000–2015).
 As it is a voluntary standard, businesses do not necessarily have to meet the requirements of this standard in order to label and sell their products as ‘organic’ within Australia.

 Businesses may also choose to become certified by an organic certification body, which base their certification standards on the National Standard for Organic and Biodynamic Produce.
-This standard is also used by the Department of Agriculture for Australian organic products intended for export.
+This standard is owned by the Department of Agriculture, Water and the Environment and is mandatory for Australian organic products intended for export.

 All organic claims, whether they reference a standard or not, should be able to be substantiated.
 If a business claims to meet a particular standard, it must ensure that this claim is true.